Last week’s shooting in Williamsburg’s Hasidic Quarter may be part of a larger trend of bloodshed and drug activity.

 Community leader Isaac Abraham is convinced the shooting is part of a larger trend of drug trafficking that has swept through South Williamsburg this summer.

 “The 90th Precinct has to get more resources and drug enforcement to crack all the drug dens,” said Abraham.
 “The entire neighborhood knows where, when and by who to get it.”

 Three people have been wounded in shootings in South Williamsburg over the past five weeks, though residents say that there have been several more incidents in the neighborhood.

-On July 23, an 86-year old woman was shot in her leg inside her apartment near Havemeyer and S. Ninth streets after a neighbor flashed a gun and fired it.
+On July 23, an 86-year-old woman was shot in her leg inside her apartment near Havemeyer and S. Ninth streets after a neighbor flashed a gun and fired it.

-And on July 3, a thug fired multiple rounds from loaded firearm into a crowd near Wythe Place and Taylor Street, grazing one man in his left foot.
+And on July 3, a thug fired multiple rounds from a loaded firearm into a crowd near Wythe Place and Taylor Street, grazing one man in his left foot.

 Fortunately, neither victim was seriously injured.

 Marcos Masri, a resident of a public housing complex, was almost hit by a stray bullet in front of his house.